Back to home

 You are in control of what we hold about you, and we request that you keep your data accurate and up to date, and that you let us know your preferences whenever you like.
 The GDPR provides you with the following Rights:

-This enables you to have any incomplete or inaccurate information We hold about you corrected.
+• To request correction of your personal information - This enables you to have any incomplete or inaccurate information we hold about you corrected.

-This enables you to ask us to suspend the processing of personal information about you for a period, for example if you want us to establish its accuracy or the reason for processing it.
+• To request the restriction of processing of your personal information - This enables you to ask us to suspend the processing of personal information about you for a period.